chriskpeterson/vuepress2/docs/resume.md

 ## ABOUT

 Customer success-driven writer bringing thought leadership and innovation.
 Able to quickly grasp new and challenging concepts and processes.
 Strives to build solid relationships with coworkers, SMEs, and product stakeholders.
+Helps new and tenured staff understand and troubleshoot tools and processes.

 ## EXPERIENCE